CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: System Model

 \subsection{Codebook Design for PMI}

 To facilitate the design of a neural network for CSI prediction, it is essential to provide a detailed explanation of parameters that constitute the PMI.
 In this paper, we focus on the Type I codebook, the most common MIMO codebook in 3GPP NR, which inherits key design principles from the LTE codebook.
 For completeness, we note that other codebooks in the 3GPP NR standard, such as Type II and Enhanced Type II, are primarily intended for multi-user MIMO (MU-MIMO) scenarios and can be incorporated in a similar manner.
+Extending the framework to MU-MIMO requires additional user pairing and interference-aware scheduling, which is left for future work.
+Since PMI remains a discrete codebook index, the proposed geolocation-to-CSI prediction formulation naturally remains applicable when the codebook dimension changes, although a larger codebook generally requires more training data to maintain high prediction accuracy.

-The type I codebook employs a two-stage structure, $W= W_1 \times W_2$.
-The design aims to not only meet link performance requirements but also minimize feedback overhead.
-Therefore, the codebook is based on beam selection: \begin{itemize} \item $W_1$: Selects a wideband beam group based on the long-term, wideband spatial characteristics of the channel. \item $W_2$: Selects beams based on the short-term subband characteristics of the channel and quantifies the phase difference between dual-polarization directions to achieve in-phase combination between polarization directions. \end{itemize}
+The type I codebook employs a two-stage structure, $W= W_1 \times W_2$, and the codebook is based on beam selection: \begin{itemize} \item $W_1$: Selects a wideband beam group based on the long-term, wideband spatial characteristics of the channel. \item $W_2$: Selects beams based on the short-term subband characteristics of the channel and quantifies the phase difference between dual-polarization directions to achieve in-phase combination between polarization directions. \end{itemize}

 Firstly, the UE needs to determine the beam set.
 The spatial dimension's orthogonal basis is composed of $N_1$ discrete Fourier transform (DFT) beams, each of length $N_1$, refined by oversampling with a rotation factor $R(q_1)$ at an oversampling rate of $O_1$.
 Similarly, the second spatial dimension's orthogonal basis is composed of $N_2$ DFT beams, each of length $N_2$, refined by oversampling with a rotation factor $R(q_2)$ at an oversampling rate of $O_2$.